Fork me on GitHub

 grml-live ...

 Yes.
-Set up an according sources.list configuration as class file in FAI_DEBOOTSTRAP (if not already using a base.tgz) inside /etc/grml/grml-live.conf[.local].
-If you’re setting up your own class file don’t forget to include the class name in the class list (grml-live -c …).
+Set up an according sources.list configuration as class file in ${GRML_FAI_CONFIG}/files/etc/apt/sources.list.d/ and adjust the variable FAI_DEBOOTSTRAP in /etc/grml/grml-live.conf[.local].
+If you’re setting up your own class file make sure to include the class name in the class list (grml-live -c …).

 If you want to use a local (for example NFS mount) mirror additionally then adjust MIRROR_DIRECTORY in /etc/grml/grml-live.conf[.local] as well.